Free Missouri Public Records (Search Information Databases)

 Missouri Inmate Records & Locating Detainees

-Missouri inmate records provide details of offenders housed in the state’s correctional facilities; either in jails or prisons.
 Finding inmates is crucial for many, especially those desperately trying to locate missing family or friends.
 Equipped with this information, individuals may also visit or send money to inmates incarcerated by the MDOC.

 Interested persons looking to find out if someone is in a Missouri jail would first have to establish what county or city the offender has been arrested.
 Having knowledge of the names of the offender would be of importance as well.
 Requesters will need to commence their search at local police departments or sheriff’s offices.

-These departments may have search features, as in the case of St. Louis, which has a Locate a St. Louis City Inmate tool on its site.
+These departments may have search features, as in the case of St. Louis, which has a Locate a St. Louis City Inmate Tool on its site.
 This tool locates offenders who are in custody and is free to use.

 Requesters may physically visit or phone agencies that don’t have a search feature online.
 These maintain websites that can be combed to obtain contact information.
 Requesters may also obtain copies of jail paperwork when they make an in-person visit.